NewsLocal News

 Posted

-BALTIMORE — Federal court denied PSEG's request to have U.S. Marshals accompany their agents while conducting surveys for the proposed Maryland Piedmont Reliability Project.
+BALTIMORE — A federal judge has denied PSEG's request to have U.S. Marshals accompany their agents while conducting surveys for the proposed Maryland Piedmont Reliability Project.

 PSEG, the group working on behalf of the Piedmont Reliability Project, has encountered "threats of physical violence, obstruction and intimidation tactics," lawyers from the group wrote in federal court documents filed on August 15.